Twitter silences some verified accounts after wave of hacks | MarketScreener

 investigating what it later called a "security incident" and

 would be issuing a statement shortly.
-However, more than an
+However, as of 7 p.m. the

-hour-and-a-half later, the company had still not issued any
+company had still not issued an explanation of what exactly took

 Shares in the social media company tumbled almost 5 percent